NGWPC/ngencerf-server/README.md

 Once you are in the virtual environment, you can use `python`

 ```
-cd $cerfServer
+$ cd $cerfServer
-python -m venv .venv-cerf
+$ python -m venv .venv-cerf
 $ source $cerfServer/.venv-cerf/bin/activate
 (.venv-cerf) $ pip install -r requirements.txt
 ```

 # Setup local configuration
 There are 2 files which need to be copied in order to provide custom settings for this installation.
-The `settings.py` file contains settings that are application to all environments.
+The `settings.py` file contains settings that are application to all environments and should normally not be changed.

 You should make copies of `__locall_settings.py` and `__.env`.
 ```
 (.venv-cerf) $ cp $cerfServer/cerfServer/__local_settings.py cerfServer/local_setings.py